koda86/floa/man/floa_doc.md

 ### How to use the directory

-There are two ways to use files in the repository (Link zur Infoseite).
+There are two ways to use the code in this repository.
 You can either:

-1. Fork the repository
+**1. Fork the repository**

-You can also connect R Studio with Github
+- If you haven't done that before, here's a good starting point: https://github.com/rstats-tln/fork-and-clone-repo

+- Another good place to git and GitHub is http://happygitwithr.com.

-2. or download the repository as a zip file and work locally
+**2. or download the repository as a zip file and work locally**

 ---